-- 1. Write an informal argument explaining why your code is correct and it never suffers the error at run time.
-In other words, this is an argument for why the type-checker's warning is incorrect. - Don't skip any steps in your argument.
+- 1. Write an explanation of why your code is correct and it never suffers the error at run time.
+In other words, this is an English proof that the type-checker's warning is incorrect. - Don't skip any steps in your proof.
+(For example, don't write an unsubstantiated claim such as "x is non-null here"; instead, give a justification.)
 Don't let your reasoning rely on facts that you do not write down explicitly.
-For example, remember that calling a method might change the values of object fields; your argument might need to state that certain methods have no side effects. - You might find that you cannot make this argument, because there is a bug in your code.
-In that case, fix the bug. - 2.
-Try to translate the argument into annotations. - For example, if your argument includes "variable x is never null at run time", then ensure that the variable's type is annotated with @NonNull.
-Or if your argument includes, "method foo always returns a legal regular expression", then ensure that foo's return type is annotated with @Regex.
-If method foo is in a library that your code uses, see Chapter 28, page 167, Annotating Libraries.
-These are examples of correcting weaknesses in the annotations you wrote. - If there are complex facts in your argument that cannot be expressed as annotations, then that is a weakness in the type-checker.
+For example, remember that calling a method might change the values of object fields; your proof might need to state that certain methods have no side effects. - If you cannot write a proof, then there is a bug in your code (you should fix the bug) or your code is too complex for you to understand (you should improve its documentation and/or design). - 2.
+Translate the proof into annotations.
+Here are some examples. - If your proof includes "variable x is never null at run time", then annotate <x>'s type with @NonNull. - If your proof includes "method foo always returns a legal regular expression", then annotate foo's return type with @Regex. - If your proof includes "if method join's first argument is non-null, then join returns a non-null result", then annotate join's first parameter and return type with @PolyNull. - If your proof includes "method processOptions has already been called and it set field tz1", then annotate processOptions's declaration with @EnsuresNonNull("tz1"). - If your proof includes "method is Empty returned false, so its argument must have been non-null", then annotate is Empty's declaration with @EnsuresNonNullIf(expression="#1", result=false).

+All of these are examples of correcting weaknesses in the annotations you wrote.
+The Checker Framework provides many other powerful annotations; you may be surprised how many proofs you can express in annotations.
+If you need to annotate a method that is defined in a library that your code uses, see Chapter 28, page 169, Annotating Libraries.

+If there are complex facts in your proof that cannot be expressed as annotations, then that is a weakness in the type-checker.
 For example, the Nullness Checker cannot express "in list lst, elements stored at even indices are always non-null, but elements stored at odd elements might be null."
 In this case, you have two choices.
-First, you can suppress the warning (Chapter 25, page 152); be sure to write a comment explaining your reasoning for suppressing the warning.
+First, you can suppress the warning (Chapter 25, page 154); be sure to write a comment explaining your reasoning for suppressing the warning.
 You may wish to submit a feature request (Section 32.2) asking for annotations that handle your use case.
-Second, you can rewrite the code to make the argument simpler; in the above example, it might be better to use a list of pairs rather than a heterogeneous list. - 3.
-At this point, all the steps in your argument have been formalized as annotations.
+Second, you can rewrite the code to make the proof simpler; in the above example, it might be better to use a list of pairs rather than a heterogeneous list.

+3. At this point, all the steps in your proof have been formalized as annotations.
 Re-run the checker and repeat the process for any new or remaining warnings.

-If every step of your argument can be expressed in annotations, but the checker cannot make one of the deductions (it cannot follow one of the steps), then that is a weakness in the type-checker.
+If every step of your proof can be expressed in annotations, but the checker cannot make one of the deductions (it cannot follow one of the steps), then that is a weakness in the type-checker.
 First, double-check your reasoning.
-Then, suppress the warning, along with a comment explaining your reasoning (Chapter 25, page 152).
+Then, suppress the warning, along with a comment explaining your reasoning (Chapter 25, page 154).
+The comment is an excerpt from your English proof, and the proof guides you to the best place to suppress the warning.
 Finally, please submit a bug report so that the checker can be improved in the future (Section 32.2).